Hunt Museum: History

-As antique dealers and advisors to collectors, as well as collecting pieces commercial purposes, John and Gertrude Hunt also acquired pieces that reflected their own interests and curiosity.
-During the latter stages of John Hunt's life, the couple became increasingly aware of the scale of their collection and wished that it would remain intact, so they began to search for a permanent home for it.
-They met Professor Patrick Doran of the National Institute of Higher Education (now University of Limerick) and Dr Edward Walsh, the institute's president, who agreed to house a substantial part of the collection on a temporary basis.
-The Hunt Museum opened there in 1978 in an exhibition room with the display designed by architect Arthur Gibney.

-During this period, the Irish government had declined the offer of the Hunt's collection, so the requirement to find a suitable home and owner to take responsibility for the artifacts became more urgent.
-The Hunt Museums Trust was established in 1974 to hold the collection, and the property at Craggaunowen (a 16th-century four-storey tower house, typical of late medieval Ireland, purchased and restored by John and Gertrude Hunt) was held in trust on behalf of the people of Ireland.
-The trust established The Hunt Museum Ltd., the sole purpose of which was the establishment of a permanent home for the museum.
-A public private partnership involving the University of Limerick, Shannon Development, Limerick Corporation and the Department of Arts, Heritage, the Gaeltacht and the Islands, linked with local business interests secured the historic 18th-century former custom house in Limerick city together with the funds to restore and renovate the building for use as a museum.
+John and Gertrude Hunt, who were antique dealers and advisors to collectors, acquired a number of pieces that reflected their own interests.
+During the latter stages of John Hunt's life, the couple began to search for a permanent home for their personal collection, which they wished to remain intact.
+After meeting with Professor Patrick Doran of the National Institute of Higher Education (NIAH; now University of Limerick) and Dr Edward Walsh, the institute's president, it was agreed that the NIAH would house a substantial part of the collection on a temporary basis.
+The Hunt Museum opened in an exhibition room at the NIAH in 1978.
+As the then Irish government declined the offer of the Hunt's collection, and the desire to find a home for the artefacts remained, the Hunt Museums Trust was established in 1974 to hold the collection.
+A property at Craggaunowen (a 16th-century four-storey tower house, typical of late medieval Ireland, purchased and restored by John and Gertrude Hunt) was held in trust on behalf of the people of Ireland.
+The trust established a company, The Hunt Museum Limited, to establish a permanent home for the museum.
+A public private partnership, involving the University of Limerick, Shannon Development, Limerick Corporation, the Department of Arts, Heritage, the Gaeltacht and the Islands, and several local business interests, acquired the 18th-century former custom house in Limerick city.
+The partnership also secured the funds to restore and renovate the building for use as a museum.
 The museum was officially opened by the then Taoiseach John Bruton on 14 February 1997.

 Custom House

-The Hunt Museum is housed in Limerick's former Custom House, an eighteenth century building which is unusual in comparison to other Georgian buildings in the city in that the exterior of the building is limestone rather than red brick.
-It is a Palladian-style building designed by the Italian architect, Davis Ducart, in 1765.
+The Hunt Museum is housed in Limerick's former Custom House, an eighteenth century building constructed in limestone rather than red brick which was used in the construction of most of the city's Georgian houses.
+It is a Palladian-style building designed by the Italian architect, Davis Ducart, in 1765 and completed between 1765 and 1769.

-Both the 'Captain's Room' and 'Red Staircase' are noted examples of Georgian architecture within the building.
-Ducart also designed several other Palladian-style buildings in Ireland including Castletown Cox in County Kilkenny and Florence Court in County Fermanagh.
 The Limerick Custom House was the administrative centre for the Revenue Commissioners (including Customs and Excise) in Limerick and it was also the home of the Customs Collector in the eighteenth century.
 In the 1840s, with the introduction of a new postal system, a Penny Post Office was opened in the Custom House.

 The Office of Public Works (OPW) undertook a major restoration and refurbishment of the building, completing it in 1996.
 The Custom House opened as The Hunt Museum on 14 February 1997.
 The anniversary of the opening of The Hunt Museum is celebrated annually as 'Open Day' with free admission, talks, tours, and workshops.